Oak-B/ICDM-2022-TLGCN/README.md

 `pip install -r requirements.txt`

 ## Dataset
 We provide two processed testing cases used in our experiments.
-Please see more in data.
+Please see more in the directory named "data".